Skip to content

 What Are Pixels?

 The individual cells within a cube are called pixels.
 Each pixel in a cube has a location, which is similar to rectangular coordinates (i.e.., (samples, lines, bands)).
 A cube can be as small as one sample, by one line, by one band (1,1,1).
 If we had a cube of this size, it would contain only one pixel.
 A cube can be as large as thousands of samples, by thousands of lines, by thousands of bands.
 A cube with dimensions (1000, 1000, 1000) would contain one billion pixels.
-See the ISIS Cube Demo for an interactive visual of samples, lines, and bands.
+See the demo below for an interactive visual of samples, lines, and bands.

 Tip

 Notice sample 1 is on the left edge of the image and line 1 is on the top edge.
-Therefore, to figure out the coordinates of a pixel, count lines and samples staring with 1,1 in the upper left corner and move down and to the right.
+Therefore, to figure out the coordinates of a pixel, count lines and samples staring with (1, 1) in the upper left corner and move down and to the right.

 Bit-Depth (aka Bit-Type)